-Using SRT subtitles with italics in Resolve 18
+Using SRT/TTML subtitles with DCP style formatting in Resolve 19

 There are two common ways to use subtitles within Resolve:

-• Exporting the subtitles as an SRT file or similar text file with timecode and subtitles.
+• Exporting the subtitles as an SRT/TTML file with timecodes and subtitles.

 File- Export – Subtitle